Art (ART)

 ART 232 PAINTING I3 Credits

-Basic painting techniques emphasizing the use of value and color, the development of perceptual skills, familiarization with materials and communication through the language of art.
-May require field trips.
+Basic painting techniques emphasizing the use of value and color, the development of perceptual skills, familiarization with materials, and communication through the language of art.

-ART 237 CREATIVE CRAFTS I3 Credits
+ART 237 FIBER ARTS I3 Credits

 ART 239 ELEMENTS OF ART3 Credits